AlexandreSoftware/Chess/readme.md

     Refactor the project,

+    Document its methods

-    start working on a GUI for it, probably in HTML using ajax, but considering TKINTER or ASP.NET
+    Start working on a GUI for it, probably in HTML using ajax, but considering TKINTER or ASP.NET

     containerize the project